 As technology advances, so do the methods cybercriminals use to attack your systems.
 To protect against the increasing threat of cyber-attacks, more businesses are giving priority to protecting their information.
 One simple yet extremely effective method for protecting your systems is to use Multi-Factor Authentication or MFA.

 MFA is a security measure that requires multiple types of credentials to verify a user’s identity to access an account.
-So when a user logs into an account with a username and password, one or more other factors will also be required before allowing access.
+When a user logs into an account with a username and password, one or more other factors will also be required before allowing access.

-The key that makes MFA really effective is requiring information that hackers are not likely to have.
-They may be able to steal your password and login information, but it’s not as likely that they’ll have access to your phone, and it’s nearly impossible for them to obtain your fingerprint.
+The key that makes MFA effective is requiring information that hackers are not likely to have.
+They may be able to steal your password and login information, but it’s not as likely that they’ll have access to your phone, and it is nearly impossible for them to obtain your fingerprint.

 That’s why MFA requirements will often involve using an app on your phone to generate a one-time code, using a physical key fob, or using biometrics such as fingerprints or facial recognition.

 How MFA Protects You and Your Organization

 Microsoft reported that MFA can prevent over 99.9% of account compromise attacks.
 For such a simple tool yielding such an effective result, there’s no reason for every business and employee not to be using MFA.

 To fully understand how multi-factor authentication works, it is useful to first be aware of how hackers attack.
 So, here are some common cyber-attacks that rely on basic login information:

 - Phishing: Often disguised as a trusted organization, the attacker delivers a message to a list of phone numbers or email addresses, usually with a call to action which requires login information and a fake website where the user is expected to provide that information.